-Producer Price: The producers' prices are defined as the prices received by ingredients to form new products and materials.
+Laspeyres) which calculates the index by using the price levels ingredients to form new products and materials.
 The transferred materials are mostly raw materials from agriculture, mining, quarrying or products of other manufacturing industries, specialized maintenance of industrial and commercial machinery and equipment.